JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 single small operation like `2*X[i]`, writing the result out to a temporary array before immediately reading the next `X[i]`.

-On a typical modern computer, therefore, the traditional vectorized code `X = f(2 * X.^2 + 6 * X.^3 - sqrt(X))` turns out to be **almost 10× slower** than
+In typical performance benchmarks (LINK NOTEBOOK), therefore, the traditional vectorized code `X = f(2 * X.^2 + 6 * X.^3 - sqrt(X))` turns out to be **about
-the devectorized or fused-vectorized versions of the same code at the beginning of this article for `X = rand(10^6)`.
+10× slower** than the devectorized or fused-vectorized versions of the same code at the beginning of this article for `X = zeros(10^6)`.
+Even if we pre-allocate all of the temporary arrays (completely eliminating the allocation cost),  our benchmarks show that performing a separate loop for each operation still is about 4–5× slower** for a million-element `X`.
 This is not unique to Julia!
-Such vectorized code is suboptimal in any language unless the language's compiler can automatically fuse all of these loops (even ones that appear inside function calls), which rarely happens for the reasons described below.
+Unfused vectorized code is suboptimal in any language unless the language's compiler can automatically fuse all of these loops (even ones that appear inside function calls), which rarely happens for the reasons described below.

 ## Why does Julia need dots to fuse the loops?